 What do restrictions in the EU mean for the UK?

 Since the UK left the EU at the end of January, they no longer fall into the same category as their European neighbors.
 However, they are not exempt from the numerous international travel bans around the world.
 Any British travelers in other countries are being encouraged to head home as soon as possible.
 In Spain, for instance, hotels and hostels will be closed from Tuesday, March 24th, and UK travelers are being urged to leave before this date.
 The following countries in Europe are now prohibiting anyone from the UK from entering: Bulgaria, Czech Republic, Cyprus, Estonia, Finland, Georgia, Germany, Hungary, Latvia, Lithuania, North Macedonia, Norway, Poland, Russia, Serbia, Slovakia, and Ukraine.
 In addition, the USA, and many countries in Latin America are also shutting their borders to travelers from the UK during the crisis.
 The British foreign office has strongly advised against any non-essential travel for British citizens.

 Can I still visit Australia?

-As of 9.00 p.m. local on March 20th, it’s no longer possible to visit Australia.
+As of 9.00 p.m. local time on March 20th, it’s no longer possible to visit Australia.
 The Australian government has now closed the borders to everyone for anything up to six months, except for returning citizens and residents.
-New Zealand nationals, but anyone entering the country must self-quarantine for 14 days upon their arrival.
+New Zealand nationals may travel to Australia, but anyone entering the country must self-quarantine for 14 days upon their arrival.